 Next, download the free printable (links below) and print.
 I use cardstock for things like this because it will hold up better with little ones in the car.
 I also like to give them each a clipboard and something fun to write with.

-As mentioned above, I stocked the car with hot chocolate in to-go cups, as well as some special treats.
+As mentioned above, I stocked the car with hot chocolate in to-go cups and some special treats.
 This isn’t required, but it sure made the atmosphere all the more exciting.

 If you have older kids, have them help you get everything set before you “wake” up the younger kids.
 This is an excellent way for them to serve, and it builds their excitement, too.

 Christmas Lights Scavenger Hunt Games